yuri-spizhovyi-mit/ET6-Programming-With-Python/2__python_self_study_1/just_enough_python.md

 letters.append('d')
 print(letters) # ['b', 'c', 'd']

-# add an item to the beginning of the list
+# insert an item at a specific index in the list
-letters.insert('a')
+letters.insert(0,'a')
 print(letters) # ['a', 'b', 'c', 'd']

 # get the length of a list